Other Subject Areas

 - Refer to the academic calendar for information on the minor in Medieval and Renaissance Studies.

 The Minor in Theatre also offers experiential learning opportunities in non-profit cultural organizations, arts-based education, cultural outreach and community engagement, enabling students to acquire transferrable skills valued on the job market.
 The option of a Minor in Theatre is open to students majoring in English, Cultural Studies, Art History and Visual Culture, Creative Writing, Psychology, Education, Health, and Management.
+Students in any program can take Theatre courses as electives to compliment their degree.

 - Refer to the academic calendar for information on the minor in Theatre.